arthurdenner/quanto-custa-website/README.md

 # Quanto Custa

-This project contains the code of the website to [Quanto Custa](https://quantocusta.me), a mobile application that enable its users from Alagoas to search for products and fuels.
+This project contains the code of the website to [Quanto Custa](https://quantocusta.me), a mobile application that enable its users from Alagoas, Brazil to search for products and fuels.

 ## Stack